vanearranz/Metabarcoding_CO1_kelpholdfast/README.md

 **To create the OTU_taxonomy file to use in downstream analysis (see Statistical analysis):**
 - Export it as ReadName_to_taxonPathKPCOFGS / ASSIGNED
-- Import it into excel and remove the columns with the percentage *No need in the last version of MEGAN
+- Import it into excel and remove the columns with the percentage *No need in MEGAN6.21.10
 - The unknowns were giving problems.
 Edited the excel to get rid of them and replace them for the taxon known
 - The ASVs not assigned have to be set as 'd_unassigned' because is not working otherwise
 - Generate the names with a semicolon ; separation
-- Create OTU_ID in the first column and the TaxonPAth in the other one
+- Create OTU_ID in the first column and the TaxonPath in the other one
 - Save as .csv or .txt -> **taxonomy_edited_8ranks.txt**

 ## Create ASV/OTU Phyloseq objects

-We import the ASV table in R as [phyloseq](https://joey711.github.io/phyloseq/) object with the taxonomy associated, sample metadata and reference sequences for posterior statistical analysis.
+We then import the ASV table in R as [phyloseq](https://joey711.github.io/phyloseq/) object with the taxonomy associated, sample metadata and reference sequences for statistical analysis.

 ```
 library("phyloseq")